decentralizedthoughts/decentralizedthoughts.github.io/_posts/2024-12-10-multi-world-vaba.md

 ### Sketch of liveness:

 Consider the first nonfaulty party to see $n{-}f$ done certificates from $n{-}f$ different worlds.
-With constant probability, the beacon selects an instance in this set whose proposer completed a done certificate.
+With constant probability, the beacon selects an instance in this set whose proposer completed a done certificate, since the beacon is uniform over $[1..n]$ and the set has size $n{-}f$.
 Thus, as in a partial synchrony protocol, at least $f+1$ nonfaulty parties hold a commit certificate, so all parties will see this certificate in view $v+1$ (since any $n{-}f$ parties include at least one nonfaulty party with a commit certificate).

 Note that the adversary must commit to a set of $n{-}f$ instances with done certificates **before** seeing the beacon value at a time when the beacon is unpredictable.
-This exemplifies the [general framework of using binding and randomization](/2024-12-10-bind-and-rand.md).
+This exemplifies the [general framework of using binding and randomization](https://decentralizedthoughts.github.io/2024-12-10-bind-and-rand/).

 The result is that all nonfaulty parties will see a commit certificate after a constant expected number of views.

 ### Sketch of safety:

 Each view has one real instance of a partial synchrony protocol; all others are decoys.
-Each view has exactly one agreed proposer, as in the partial synchrony protocol, so safety directly follows from the partial synchrony protocol’s safety.
+Each view has exactly one agreed proposer chosen by the beacon, as in the partial synchrony protocol, so safety directly follows from the partial synchrony protocol’s safety.

 ### Sketch of external validity: